Fourth Air Force

 The Fourth Air Force (4 AF) is a numbered air force of the Air Force Reserve Command (AFRC).
 It is headquartered at March Air Reserve Base, California.

 4 AF directs the activities and supervises the training of more than 30,000 Air Force Reservists.
 If called to active duty, 4 AF's ready reserve units would be assigned to Air Mobility Command, Air Education and Training Command, and Pacific Air Forces.
 Several airfields are associated with the Fourth Air Force.

 One of the four original pre–World War II numbered air forces, 4 AF was activated on 18 December 1940, at March Field, California with a mission of air defense of the Southwestern United States and Lower Midwest regions.
 During the war, its primary mission became the organization and training of combat units prior to their deployment to the overseas combat air forces.

-4 AF is commanded by Major General Derin S. Durham.
+4 AF is commanded by Major General Paul Fast.